nikolasscoolis/Elist-Electronics/README.md

 ### Regional Comparisons:

-* North America grew in importance in 2022, increasing revenue share to 55% and order share to 53%.
+* North America grew in importance in 2022, increasing revenue share to 55% and order share to 53% among known region sales.
 * Sales and average order value (AOV) fell across all regions in 2022.
 North America remains the largest AOV with $242, 39% above Latin America, the lowest performer.
-* Europe, the Middle East, and Africa saw a significant increase in order volume share in 4Q22, climbing from 26% to 33% quarter-over-quarter.
+* Europe, the Middle East, and Africa saw a significant increase in order volume share in 4Q22, climbing from 26% to 33% quarter-over-quarter among known region sales.

 ![Regional Comparisons](https://github.com/nikolasscoolis/Elist-Electronics/assets/170461739/84f4bf22-3f48-4af4-b392-2b1f18083d20)